Accessible Voting and Services

 Help America Vote Act of 2002, which among other things, enables greater opportunity for access and participation in the election process, including provisions regarding accessible voting systems at each polling place.

 Accessible Voter Information Pamphlets

-A remote accessible vote-by-mail system is a ballot delivery option that allows voters with disabilities to access their ballot using any computer with internet access.
-For more information, go to the Remote Accessible Vote-by-Mail page.
+An accessible vote-by-mail system is a ballot delivery option that allows voters with disabilities to access their ballot using any computer with internet access.
+Voters may download and mark their ballot privately and independently using their own assistive technology, print their marked ballot, and mail it to the Department of Elections to be counted.
+For more information, go to the Accessible Vote-by-Mail page.

 Access to Polling Places on Election Day

 To meet the needs of all San Francisco voters, the Department offers a variety of tools, services, and assistive technologies on Election Day, and continually evaluates and seeks to improve polling place accessibility.